erSubhashThapa/100daysofcode/r1-log.md

 ## Day 51
 ### R1D51 2/20/19
 - **Pomodoro:**
    I worked on the buttons that add and remove input fields, so the user can customize their pomodoro intervals.
-I used bind() to bind this and now understand it bind() better.
-I ended up not needing it and removed it.
+I used bind() to bind this and now understand bind() better.
+But I ended up not needing it and removed it.

-   I found out that in the debugger, even though inner functions should have access to sibling functions, you can't access a sibling function in the degugger unless it's somewhere in the inner function.
-It doesn't have to be called, you can even just write the identifier of the function;
+   I found out that even though functions should have access to sibling functions, you can't access a sibling function in the debugger unless it's somewhere in the inner function.
+The sibling function doesn't have to be called inside the function, you can just write the identifier of the function:
    ```javascript
    function brother(){
       console.log("I'm a sibling to sister()");